iomatix/-SCPSL-SCP-575-NPC/README.md

 lightsource_config:
 # Cooldown on the light source triggered on hit by SCP-575.
   keter_lightsource_cooldown: 7.25
+  # Minimum number of flickers caused by SCP-575.
+  min_flicker_count: 3
+  # Maximum number of flickers caused by SCP-575.
+  max_flicker_count: 11
+  # Minimum duration of the flicker effect in milliseconds.
+  min_flicker_duration_ms: 1500
+  # Maximum duration of the flicker effect in milliseconds.
+  max_flicker_duration_ms: 2500
 # Hints configuration settings.
 hints_config:
 # Inform players when affected by SCP-575 via hint messages.